TLD Oracle

 Check TLD Availability

-Verify TLD is not already claimed or pending
+Verify TLD is on the allowlist and not already claimed

 2